TABLE OF CONTENTS

 You will now see a page confirming the verification of your address.
 Click Return to Single Sender Verification to add more addresses or make any changes to the address you just verified.
-Congratulations, you are now ready to send email with SendGrid.
+Congratulations, you are now ready to send emails with SendGrid.

 Set up Domain Authentication

-Each user may have a maximum of 3,000 athenticated domains and 3,000 link brandings.
+Each user may have a maximum of 3,000 authenticated domains and 3,000 link brandings.
 This limit is at the user level, meaning each Subuser belonging to a parent account may have its own 3,000 authenticated domains and 3,000 link brandings.